How to find a job using recruitment agencies

 Do they know about your industry?

 Some agencies specialise in certain areas, whilst others might cover a bit of everything.
-For example, one agency might be the best shout if you're looking for a job in the advertising industry, whilst another might be good for helping you source temporary admin work.
+For example, one agency might be the best shout if you're looking for a job in the advertising industry, while another might be good for helping you source temporary admin work.

 Your best bet is to do a little bit of research before deciding who to reach out to!

 If you want to work in a niche role, make sure your recruiter understands that area.
 If they don't, they'll have a hard time matching you to work that you're interested in.

 There are some agencies out there who cater solely for students and graduates, whilst others are open to them but don't exclusively cater to younger people.